GabeScott/standard-works-vault/General Conference/1973 October - “Which Way to Shore”.md

 We say to the honest in heart everywhere: Listen to our message; give it prayerful, careful consideration, and then seek a witness from on high through the power of the Holy Ghost that our message is true.
 There is just too much at stake to do otherwise.
 We make some strong claims in our Church; we do not apologize for that.
 We have that responsibility.
 We have the truth.
 We are proclaiming the truth.
 Give it careful, prayerful consideration.

 Some of those who are calling out for help are confused and disturbed by this complex, somewhat contradictory world in which we live, a world that has many crosswinds and crosscurrents, and even some eddies and whirlpools that can entrap and destroy.
 Let us remember that.
 Many of these people are yearning for the inner peace and joy that really can come only through love of God and love of fellowmen and from keeping God’s commandments.
-We have been promised in Deuteronomy, in chapter 4, verse 29, that if we seek the Lord diligently we shall surely find him, and these are the words:
+We have been promised in [[Deuteronomy 4.29|Deuteronomy, in chapter 4, verse 29]], that if we seek the Lord diligently we shall surely find him, and these are the words:

 “But if from thence thou shalt seek the Lord thy God, thou shalt find him, if thou seek him with all thy heart and with all thy soul.”